matfree/GeneticAlgorithm.swift/README.md

 ## Functionality

-Create your own initialization and fitness function, using any variables (genes) type and pass them to the GeneticAlgorithm class initialization function.
+GeneticAlgorithm.swift allows you to create your own initialization and fitness function, using any variables (genes) type and pass them to the GeneticAlgorithm class initialization function.

 ## Example